BBaysinger/bb-portfolio/docs/uploads-and-migration.md

 ### Roll-forward/back

 - Always retain the source dump and a pre-restore dump of the target.
-- Rolling back is just a restore of the previous dump plus re-syncing media from the corresponding bucket snapshot (or versioned state).
+- Rolling back is a restore of the previous dump plus re-syncing media from the corresponding bucket snapshot (or versioned state).

 ## Terraform sketch (optional)